toolisticon/cute/README.md

 - if certain messages have been created during compilation
 - if certain java files (sources and classes) or resource files have been created
 - if your annotation processor really has been applied (this is implicitly done)

+The CompileTestBuilder always returns immutable CompileTestBuilder instances.
+So it's safe to initialize a base CompileTestBuilder instance once in a testclass and to refine it further in the testcases.

 ## Compilation tests